USTLibraries/Library-Alert-Message-for-Primo/README.md

 1. Add the JavaScript to your custom.js file
 2. Add the CSS to your custom1.js file
+3. Set the message using the libraryAlertMessage() function

 ## To Use/Set Alert: